Filing an Unemployment Claim - North Carolina

 You must be unemployed through no fault of your own, and you must have earned sufficient wages in your base period (the first 4 of the last 5 completed calendar quarters before the start date of your claim, or alternatively the last 4 quarters).
 Also, you must be able and available for full-time work.

 Your weekly benefit amount will be computed by dividing the sum of the wages earned during the highest quarter of the base period by 26, rounded down to the next lower whole dollar.
-The weekly benefit amount ranges from $45 to $522.
-For an estimate of the benefits you will receive, use the Benefits Estimator from the Division of Employment Security.
+See the North Carolina website for more information.

 The total number of weeks you can receive benefits ranges from 12 to 26 weeks.
 The duration will be based on the wages you were paid and the amount of time you worked during your base period.